 Running a political campaign in India is no easy task.
 However, following these simple dos and don’ts can set you up for success.
 Do your research, discuss corruption, and avoid taking sides on controversial issues.

 And most importantly, don’t forget about India’s rural residents—they deserve your attention as much as anyone else does.
 By following these guidelines, you can run a campaign that will appeal to voters from all corners of this great country.

 Our team has experience working in Indian politics, and we can help you make the most of this exciting and ever-changing market.
-With elections just around the corner, there’s no better time than now to jump into Indian political consulting!
+With elections just around the corner, there’s no better time to jump into Indian political consulting!